-In July, Chrome 68 will be released, which will change the address bar's security indicator from a simple icon to an icon and message.
+In July, Chrome 68 was released, which changed the address bar's security indicator from a simple icon to an icon and message.
 The message will clearly state 'Not Secure'.

 To the average consumer this will give them caution to trust your site.
 I think at first many will notice the difference, but over time they may ignore the warning.
 But hopefully more sites are served using HTTPS than not and this won't be an issue.

 There are many reasons why you should upgrade to HTTPS, low cost is just one.
 But more importantly your site will rank better in search engines and you will have access to modern APIs that enable better user experiences.

 Despite objections by many there is really no reason you should avoid using HTTPS for your web site.
 One of the primary objections has been cost.

 In the past annual certificates cost from $50-400.
 In recent years TLS certificate fees have dropped at the technology has become a commodity.
 Today services likeLet's Encrypt and Amazon's AWS certificate manager provide free certificates.